SystemsApproach/private5g/software/start.rst

    the set of servers (physical or virtual) that Ansible targets with various installation playbooks.
-The default version of ``host.ini`` included with OnRamp is simplified to run everything on a single host (the one you've cloned the repo onto), with additional lines you may eventually need for a multi-node cluster commented out.
+The default version of ``host.ini`` included with OnRamp is simplified to run everything on a single server (the one you've cloned the repo onto), with additional lines you may eventually need for a multi-node cluster commented out.

 Set Target Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Quick Start sequence described in this section requires that you
+The Quick Start tutorial described in this section requires that you
 modify two parameters to reflect the specifics of your target
 deployment.

 The first is in file ``host.ini``, where you will need to give the IP
-address and login credentials for the host you are working on.
-At this
+address and login credentials for the server you are working on.
+At
-stage, we assume the host you downloaded OnRamp onto is the same host
+this stage, we assume the server you downloaded OnRamp onto is the
-you will be installing Aether on.
+same server you will be installing Aether on.

 .. code-block::

    node1  ansible_host=172.16.41.103 ansible_user=aether ansible_password=aether ansible_sudo_pass=aether

-In this example, address ``172.16.41.103`` and the three occurances of
+In this example, address ``172.16.41.103`` and the three occurrences of
 the string ``aether`` need to be replaced with the appropriate values.
 Note that if you set up your server to use SSH keys instead of
 passwords, then ``ansible_password=aether`` needs to be replaced with